JPatrick9793/Udacity_Linux_Server_Project/README.md

 ssh grader@18.216.143.250 -p 2200 -i path-to-grader-ssh-key
 (where "path-to-grader-ssh-key" is the absolute or relative directory path to the ssh key contained within this repository"

+### Requirments
+<a href="https://github.com/JPatrick9793/Udacity_Catalog_2_Ubuntu">Here</a> is a link to the modified Catalog repository, located on the server.
+This repo contains all of the htm and css templates, as well as the python files used to run the server.

+This repo also contains the necessary requirements.txt file which has all of the packages used in this app.
+Here is a link to the <a href="https://github.com/JPatrick9793/Udacity_Catalog_2_Ubuntu/blob/master/requirements.txt">requirements.txt</a> file contained within the aforementioned repo.